beginning of content

 What is an x-ray?

-An x-ray is a type of radiation used to create a picture of the inside of the body.
-As x-ray beams pass through your body they are absorbed differently by various structures in the body, such as bones and soft tissues, and this is used to create an image.
+An x-ray is a type of radiation used to create a picture of the inside of your body.
+As x-ray beams pass through your body they are absorbed differently by various structures in the body, such as your bones and soft tissues.
+This is used to create an image.
 X-ray imaging is also known as radiography.

 What are the types of x-rays?

-X-rays can be used to diagnose disease and injury, including:
+X-rays are used to diagnose disease and injuries, including:

 How do I prepare for an x-ray?